 The Asian American Studies Collection is open for visitors!

 Drop-in during our open hours to browse the books, journals, vertical files, or special collections.
 To view archives, please e-mail Sine Hwang Jensen, Asian American Studies Librarian (shj@berkeley.edu) to schedule a research appointment.
+For more information on library resources, visit the Asian American and Asian Diaspora Studies Library Guide.

 Announcements